VoxleOne/SpinStep/docs/03_basics.md

         q = R.from_rotvec(np.arccos(dot) * cross / np.linalg.norm(cross))
         return q

-Then apply this rotation to your structure to traverse or generate new orientations.
+Then apply this rotation to the structure to traverse or generate new orientations.

 🤝 Connecting It All: Spherical Graph

     Layers = spheres of increasing radius